 Today (September 21, 2016): Flight Review: British Airways A380 Business Class from London to Vancouver.

 On August 30th 2016, I flew Business Class in an Airbus A380 of British Airways (BA) from London Heathrow (LHR) to Vanvouver International Airport (YVR).
-The world’s largest passenger aircraft entered into service for BA last year, and the UK’s national carrier has currently 12 of these massive aircraft in its fleet, deploying them on routes from London Heathrow to Hong Kong, Johannesburg, Los Angeles, San Francisco, Miami (seasonal), Vancouver (seasonal), Singapore and Washington.
-While I am still impressed by the A380 (and feel kind of honoured every time I can fly in one), I was disappointed in the Business Class service provided by BA: the airlines has introduced several service cuts over the past weeks, which do affect the overall experience and will make me think twice flying them again.
+The world’s largest passenger aircraft entered into service for BA in 2014, and the UK’s national carrier has currently 12 of these massive aircraft in its fleet, deploying them on routes from London Heathrow to Hong Kong, Johannesburg, Los Angeles, San Francisco, Miami (seasonal), Vancouver (seasonal), Singapore and Washington.
+While I am still impressed by the A380 (and feel kind of honoured every time I can fly in one), I was disappointed in the Business Class service provided by BA: the airline has introduced several service cuts over the past weeks, which do affect the overall experience and will make me think twice flying them again.
 There was no choice of a starter anymore (only a compulsory and very cheap looking mozzarella salad), food was terrible (fastfood quality), the selection of snacks in the onboard bar was drastically reduced, and several seats were broken.
-On a positive note, the return flight from Calgary to London in a Dreamliner was a much better experience (I will report on this flight later).
+On a positive note, the return flight from Calgary to London in a Dreamliner was a much better experience (you can read my trip report here).

 - Trip: LHR-YVR